very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 The author recalls her drive through a desert valley in Nevada, observing the mining boon in the area.
 The area is a hotbed for Lithium mining, a material that is a key in the manufacture of rechargeable batteries.
 Whilst such batteries were never designed for being used to power machines as large as a car (with Tesla being the world's leading consumer of lithium-ion batteries), the batteries remain the best option.

-Whilst electric cars are cited as an excellent solution to our ever increasing carbon emissions.
-However, as the article notes: "the mining, smelting, export, assemblage, and transport of the battery supply chain has a significant negative impact on the environment and, in turn, on the communities affected by its degradation."
+Whilst electric cars are cited as an excellent solution to our ever increasing carbon emissions the article notes that "the mining, smelting, export, assemblage, and transport of the battery supply chain has a significant negative impact on the environment and, in turn, on the communities affected by its degradation."

 This aside, most electricity used to charge these lithium car batteries is taken from the national grid.
 In the US, less than a fifth of this electricity comes from renewable energy sources.